 Design and locate skywalks to be flexible enough to respond to future changes in use, lifestyle, and demography.
 This means designing for energy and resource efficiency while accepting that connecting buildings may change use and occupancies over time.
 Skywalks should have an unobstructed connection to the first finish floor elevation of connecting buildings and those buildings' public realm.

-While skywalks are single-purpose structures and as such their functions are less adaptable over time, where they connect to the buildings that service them should not impede those buildings' ability to change uses and tenants over time.
+Anne- Suggestion: "Skywalks that connect to buildings should not impede the buildings changing uses, or its tenants, over time."
+Clarification While skywalks are single-purpose structures and as such their functions are less adaptable over time, where they connect to the buildings that service them should not impede those buildings' ability to change uses and tenants over time.
 Preserving this long-term adaptability extends to how pedestrians circulate through the connecting buildings and ultimately connect to the street level sidewalk network.
-This often means skywalks are best located closest to the primary entrances of the connecting buildings, as these entrances often lead to atria that provide the buildings' main vertical circulation elements.

-Care should be given to locating skywalks close to street intersections, since while these locations may correspond to the connecting buildings' primary entrances such placements often rely on the ongoing preservation of a one-way street network system.
+This often means skywalks are best located closest to the primary entrances of the connecting build as these entrances often lead to atria that provide the buildings' main vertical circulation elements.
+Key Points: Care should be given to locating skywalks close to street intersections, since while these locations may correspond to the connecting buildings' primary entrances such placements often rely on the ongoing preservation of a one-way street network system.
 If a one-way street is considered for a potential two-way conversion, this intersection proximity may pose a visual conflict with necessary changes to traffic signalization.

 A good example of a skywalk that can accommodate future changes to either connecting buildings or adjacent street reconfiguration is the skywalk connecting Deaconess Hospital to the Shriners' Hospital located just east of the intersection of 5th Avenue and Lincoln Street.
+Chuck: Shriner's skywalk is Wes St.